crowding/ansible-role-audio/notes.md

 When running pulse as user rather than systemd, running mpg123, it doesn't do this?

 Next suspect is realtime.
-What if I disable realtims in pulse daemon, still running from systemd?
+What if I disable realtime in pulse daemon, still running from systemd?
 Nope.

 Logs show: